AIForces/AIForcesAPI/docs/source/return_objects.rst

    name                 string               Problem name.
 May be localized. access               string               Problem access modifier.
 Either ``private``, ``public`` or ``protected``. description          string               Description of the problem.
-May be localized. difficulty           integer from 1 to 5  Estimated difficulty.
-5 is the most difficult. statements           string               URL, which can be used to download statements pdf.
+May be localized. statements           string               URL, which can be used to download statements pdf.
 Read Media docs.
 May be localized. visualizer           object (dict)        Contains URL of visualizer files: html, css, js.
 Read Media docs.
-May be localized. owners               array                Owners of the contest. authors              object (dict)        Authors of the contest. minimal_players      integer              Minimal number of players in one challenge. maximal_players      integer              Maximal number of players in one challenge. time-limit           integer              Per move time limit in microsends memory-limit         integer              RAM limit in bytes.
+May be localized. owners               array                Owners of the contest. authors              object (dict)        Authors of the contest. minimal_players      integer              Minimal number of players in one challenge. maximal_players      integer              Maximal number of players in one challenge. time-limit           integer              Per move time limit in microseconds memory-limit         integer              RAM limit in bytes.
    created_at           string               Time, problem was created.
 (ISO 8601 format) updated_at           string               Time, problem was last updated.
 (ISO 8601 format)